Graphene-driven correlated electronic states in one dimensional defects within WS$_2$: Discussion

-This work presents a new, controllable way to create to create MTBs in WS$_2$ epitaxially grown on graphene is presented.
-We show how MTBs host a TLL, in which spectroscopic and topological signature is shown via STM/STS and ncAFM.
-A band gap opening of roughly 100 meV is observed near the E$_F$ confirming the correlated nature of the electronic state inside the 1D defect.
-We demonstrated the formation of two kinds of MTBs, AMGB and SMTB, which display similar spectroscopic features but a distinct spatial difference in conductance image mapping.
-By means of nARPES, we were able to correlate scanning probe spectroscopic MTB features to the band structure of the crystal.
-We observed how defective states behave as an acceptor of graphene electrons and that they cause a massive band gap renormalization of WS$_2$.
+This work presents a new and controllable way to create 1DMs in WS$_2$ epitaxially grown on graphene.
+We show how 1DMs host a TLL, in which spectroscopic and topological signature is shown via STM/STS and ncAFM.
+A band gap opening is observed near the E$_F$ confirming the correlated nature of the electronic state inside the 1D defect.
+We demonstrate the formation of electron-like and hole-like 1DMs with combined STM/STS in WS$_2$ that display similar spectroscopic features but a distinct spatial and energetic difference in conductance image mapping.
+This behavior is due to respective electronic characteristics, which confirms earlier reports\cite{10.1021/acsnano.0c05397,PhysRevX.9.011055,Zhu2022}.
+Data obtained with ncAFM paired with STM/STS also confirms the formation of a TLL within WS$_2$ fully formed MTBs, intermediate 1DM formations, and chalcogen vacancy lines.
+By means of nARPES, we were able to correlate scanning probe spectroscopic 1DM features to the band structure of the crystal.
+We observed how defective states behave as an acceptor of graphene electrons and that they cause a massive band gap renormalization of WS$_2$, where the presence of 1DMs screen the Coulomb interaction of WS$_2$ carriers leading to an overall smaller TMD gap.
 The same effect is reflected on core levels where we observe a similar chemical shift in binding energies.
+We also compare and contrast 1DM behavior directly over graphene to that of a 1DM with increased separation that is instead contacted to another layer of WS$_2$.
+Here, the effective electronic structure measured between STS and nARPES demonstrates that the direct heterostructure of graphene with a 1DM embedded into WS$_2$, and the subsequent induced charge transfer into the 1DM, is the driving mechanism behind the formation of TLLs and is critical in these types of systems.

+The unique role of graphene is further highlighted by its ability to provide charge carriers while maintaining weak screening, a balance that is absent in either metallic or fully gapped substrates.
+Unlike metals, which over-screen electron-electron interactions, or semiconductors, which do not contribute sufficient free carriers, graphene's semi-metallic nature enables both charge transfer and the necessary electron-electron interactions for TLL formation.
+This demonstrates the fundamental importance of choosing the right substrate in engineering strongly correlated 1D electronic states.